Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ![](/resources/docs/proget-cran-newfeed.png){height="" width="50%"}

-Now select "No Connectors (Private packages only)" as this feed will be intended as a private repository.
+Now select "Private/Internal Cran Packages" as this feed will be intended as a private repository.

 ![](/resources/docs/proget-cran-noconnector.png){height="" width="50%"}